• Clinical and Translational research support in the area of alcohol abuse/dependence

 • Exploratory investigations related to other substances commonly consumed with alcohol, including tobacco and cannabis

-The CoPARC infrastructure at the University of Colorado has supported enrollment of participants with AUDs and matched controls, and critically ill patients who have respiratory failure, some who have sustained burn injuries.
+The CoPARC infrastructure at the University of Colorado has supported enrollment of participants with AUDs and matched controls, and critically ill patients who have respiratory failure, including patients with COVID-19, and patients with burn injuries.
 Detailed information regarding alcohol consumption habits, along with tobacco and cannabis use are obtained on all participants.
 Since 2011, an interactive environment has been developed between institutions with a history of NIAAA-funded translational research in pulmonary diseases, fostering growth of novel investigations, and providing opportunities for career development.

 News & Media